dulnan/nuxt-multi-cache/docs/features/component-cache.md

 On the server, the contents of the default slot will be cached as markup.
 After that, rendering is skipped and the markup is directly rendered.

-Note that the slot can only have a single child.
-If you need to include multiple children, you have to create a separate component for that.

 ::: warning

 Due to a [bug in Vue](https://github.com/vuejs/core/issues/6207) it's currently